Learn how to host Thanksgiving without being a big ball of stress with these 10 helpful tips.

 2. Serve Snacks

 Not only does this keep guests from having uncomfortable growling stomachs, it also helps cut down on meal volume.
 If guests snack on appetizers, they won’t need as much for dinner.
-That means you can buy a smaller turkey and make less servings of side dishes.
+That means you can buy a smaller turkey and make fewer servings of side dishes.

 Snacks don’t have to be elaborate.
 Just a cheese and cracker tray and a bowl of roasted pecans will keep them happy.